coderefinery/git-intro/content/commits.md

    :::
 1. Change to some sub-directory, for example `sides`
-1. Make sure you are still on the `new-recipe` branch (it should say it at the top), and click "Add file → Create new file" from the upper right.
+1. Make sure you are still on the `new-recipe` branch (it should say it at the top), and click "Add file" → "Create new file" from the upper right.
 1. Enter a filename where it says "Name your file...", with a `.md` at the end.
 Example: `mixed-nuts.md`.